cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 I'll post thoughts and links here on Posts 2-3.
 I really encourage you to check out some of your colleagues' challenges.
 You are doing some really cool things!

-Check for grades in CourseSpaces.
+I'll post grades in CourseSpaces by the end of the week.

 ---